-We often get asked about measurements of Lumens vs PAR and what that means.
+We often get asked about measurements of Lumens vs PAR and what that means for cannabis growing.
 Essentially, lumens are the measurement of light output that is visible to the human eye.
-When we buy a 60w light bulb it will show as approximately 700 lumens.
-There is no PAR measurement for a human light bulb.
-PAR (photosynthetically active radiation) is the light output that plants need to grow.
-It is a plant's version of lumens.
-When we find a manufacturer advertising lumen output rather than PAR, we are very skeptical.
+For example a 60w light will output about 700 lumens.

-What do we mean by evenly?
-Many light sources are directional, they don't have optics to spread the light out.
+Distance is just one consideration for PAR coverage.
+Many light sources are directional, they don't spread the light out evenly.
 A light fixture like this will measure very high light output directly under the light but as you move the meter further from the center point, the levels will drop drastically.
 You might see a measurement of 1200 umol under the center and only 200 umol just 2' off center.
 It's important to find out what the PAR is all the way across your canopy, not just directly under the light.
 This is where PAR charts come in and we have them available for all of our lamp designs.
 Other manufacturers should as well.

 As always, any questions you have about this or any other blog you see here, please contact us at firstname.lastname@example.org and we are happy to help you!